In 1929, Joseph F. Cullman Jr. and Howard S. Cullman, of Cullman

 (Vassar History 1915-1922.
 Last updated: 10 November, 1999, by Jeremy

 R. Linden, '00.)
-Anti-smoker Irving Fisher was the father
+Anti-smoker Irving Fisher was

 of corporate health fascism, and his vehicle, the Life

-Extension Institute, was literally founded in the boardroom of the
+Extension Institute, was literally founded in the boardroom

 Guaranty Trust - where Junius Richards was employed until 1920.